 Many people tend to overlook guardianship clauses when planning their estate.
 But if you have minor or special needs children and dependents, it’s important to arrange who you want to become the guardian of your kids when you pass away.

-Without a guardianship clause, the court will be the determinant of guardianship, which means that they may assign guardianship to a family member that you don’t trust.
+Without a guardianship clause, the court will determine the guardian(s), which means that they may assign guardianship to a family member who you don’t trust.
 It’s important that you make the decision as to who you want to look after your kids.

 Not Having an Estate Planning Lawyer

 Estate planning is more overwhelming than it seems.
-There are so many things that you have to consider and decide on.
+There are so many things that you have to consider and decide.
 A lot of people make crucial mistakes when creating an estate plan, especially if they do not have a professional guiding them through it.